hpparvi/PyTransit/README.md

 Examples
 --------
 ### Basics
-Basic usage is simple, and the API is the same for all the models (with very minor model-specific exceptions).
-The transit model is first initialised and given the array containing the mid-exposure times
+Basic usage is simple, and the API is the same for all the models (with minor model-specific exceptions).
+The transit model is initialised with an array of mid-exposure times

 ```Python
 from pytransit import QuadraticModel